MrManny/MrManny.github.io/sd.md

 ## Captain Austria

 Did I mention coincidental similarities and plays on words yet?
-Anyway.
 As usual, any similarities are coincidental, etc.
 So anyway, here's what Captain Austria might look like:

 ![Captain Austria](img/gallery/2023/captain-austria.webp)